Why I am keeping the pages online

 - You do not presume to claim to know my mind or to be doing what I would have done.

-If I would have done a thing in a certain way, then it would have done! and only the Almighty knows my mind - not any language developer.
+If I would have done a thing in a certain way, then it would have been done!
+No one other than God knows my mind - not any language developer!

 A short history of the project